Sheryl Cimera (nee Challinger)

 Australian Defence Medal

-In 1988, Sheryl completed a Diploma of Applied Science (Nursing) at the Macarthur Institute of Higher Education at Milperra NSW (now the Bankstown Campus of the University of Western Sydney).
-The student nursing cohort was the 2nd compulsory higher education group to complete their nursing degree after hospital training ended.
-Sheryl commenced work as a registered Nurse in January 1989 and completed her postgraduate year placement at Liverpool Hospital.
-In 1994 she completed her Graduate Diploma in Midwifery with UWS and was part of the first cohort to complete their midwifery education at the University.
-With her husband James (who stayed in the army until 2000) and their 3 children, she moved to many different places with the army and was always happy that she was able to work as a nurse or midwife in health services nearby.
+In 1988, I finally began my nursing career, completing a Diploma of Applied Science (Nursing) at the Macarthur Institute of Higher Education at Milperra NSW (now University of Western Sydney, Bankstown Campus).
+Our student nursing cohort was the second to complete their nursing degree after hospital training ended.
+I commenced work as a registered Nurse in January 1989 and completed my postgraduate year placement at Liverpool Hospital.
+In 1994 I completed my Graduate Diploma in Midwifery with UWS, part of the first cohort to complete their midwifery education at the University.
+During 2011-2013, I participated in the Aboriginal Population Health Training Initiative, a partnership between NSW Ministry of Health and Local Health Districts.
+In 2013 I completed a Master’s in Public Health at the University of Wollongong.